Wild Guitar: Plot

 When Bud returns to his penthouse apartment, he is confronted by Don Proctor, McCauley's previous client.
 He warns Bud that McCauley is cheating him, and manipulating him.
-McCauley's henchman, Steak (Ray Dennis Steckler), arrives with a girl, Daisy, who begins to dance seductively, distracting Bud while Steak and Proctor go outside to fight.
+McCauley's henchman, Steak, arrives with a girl, Daisy, who begins to dance seductively, distracting Bud while Steak and Proctor go outside to fight.
 Steak throws Proctor down a staircase.
 As Daisy kisses Bud, Vickie walks in, and runs out again in tears.
 Bud chases after her but is kidnapped by a trio of comical bums from Marge's Koffee Kup Cafe.

 Eager to take advantage of McCauley, Bud helps the kidnappers to plan the crime, encouraging them to ask for more ransom money.
 They try to share the money with him, but he refuses.
 Steak breaks into the kidnappers' hideout, the group scatters, and Bud goes into hiding.
 He takes a job as a dishwasher at Marge's Koffee Kup Cafe, where he and Vickie reconcile, but are quickly apprehended by McCauley and Steak, who threaten violence if Bud does not return to them.

 After a climactic fist fight between Steak and Bud, Steak flees, and Bud demands that McCauley reform his dishonest business.
 McCauley refuses.
 Bud reveals that he has recorded the incriminating conversation using the mini tape recorder, and he threatens to make the recording public.
 McCauley relents, promising to manage Bud's career fairly from now on.
 The film closes with scenes of Vickie and Bud dancing together on the beach as Bud sings "Twist Fever."